bruceravel/SCFtests/README.md

-question of the impact of self-consistent potentials on EXAFS analysis &ndash; is that these results provide a sense of what level of uncertainty is introduced to the application of Gaussian statistics to EXASF analysis by uncertainties in the theory model used as the basis of the fitting.
+question of the impact of self-consistent potentials on EXAFS analysis &ndash; is that these results provide a sense of what level of uncertainty is introduced to the application of Gaussian statistics to EXAFS analysis by uncertainties in the theory model used as the basis of the fitting.

 [This paper](http://dx.doi.org/10.1107/S0909049512039544) attempts to